Upside-Down Apple Cake With Whipped Cream – Mom’s Astonishing “Welcome Home” Delight

 Using a tablespoon, add the water spoon-by-spoon (you might not need the entire quantity at this stage) and mix gently with circular motions from the bottom of the bowl up.

-From now on, you can use a silicone spatula or a wooden spoon for mixing and always add the ingredients gradually, not the entire quantity at once.
+From now on, you can use a large silicone spatula or a wooden spoon for mixing and always add the ingredients gradually, not the entire quantity at once.
 The sponge needs a chance to incorporate everything slowly to remain fluffy.

 Sieve the flour (mixed with baking powder) over the bowl in small quantities.
 Mix gently to keep it airy.